 If you experience an ice dam on your roof then you have to take action quickly or risk serious and expensive damage to your home or injury to yourself, family member or passerby.

-How Ice Dams Are Formed
+- Why Ice Dams Are Dangerous

 If you live in an area of the country that experiences heavy snowfall then you will have seen more than a few ice dams in your time.